 At this session of the SLE Workshop at HSS, Dr. Kyriakos Kirou presented his expertise on the diagnosis, symptoms, treatments, and research related to lupus and kidney involvement, including lupus nephritis (LN).
-Dr. Kirou is an assistant attending physician at HSS’s new lupus clinic.
+Dr. Kirou is an assistant attending physician at HSS and the co-director of the Mary Kirkland Center for Lupus Care.

 When presenting, Dr. Kirou emphasized that the purpose of his presentation is to educate patients about lupus and its interaction with the kidney and should not be used as therapeutic advice.
 He stressed that when patients need to make a decision about their own specific care, they should consult their own rheumatologist.
 It is important to recognize that there’s no “one fits all” therapy.